-We offer in-store private lessons on guitar, bass guitar, voice, trumpet, and percussion/drums.
+We offer in-store private lessons on guitar, bass guitar, voice, trumpet, violin, viola, percussion/drums and more.
 You can contact the store for more information, or find each instructor’s contact information below and find out more about each individual.

 Mike has 30 years of teaching and performing experience.
 He has played with various jazz ensembles in North Central Washington, such as Easy Money and The Jazz Journey.
 He has played with the Wenatchee and Yakima Symphonies, the Wenatchee British Brass Band and has toured with the University of Calgary Wind Ensemble.

 Mike has maintained a percussion studio of between 40 and 60 students for the past 30 years.
 Several of his students have won state championships or placed in the top 3 in Snare Drum, Marimba, Timpani and Multiple Percussion divisions at the Washington State Solo and Ensemble Competition.
 He has been a coach with the Icicle Creek Youth Symphony, as well as with several area marching band drum lines, and has judged at Washington and Oregon state solo competitions.

 Mike has his Bachelor of Music degree in Percussion Performance at Central Washington University.

 Tommy has played guitar and studied music theory for over seven years.
 He also plays drums, bass guitar and has more recently been learning piano.
 Having a true passion for repairing, building, playing, and performing, Tommy is a great teacher for all ages and skill levels